Wulai: Exploring this hidden gem in a day

 Thinking of spending a night?

 Accommodation types vary from budget hotels and inns to more luxurious spa’s and resorts.
 Prices typically range between NT$1500-$16000.
-For the most accurate rates, it’s best to check individual websites, or sites such as Agoda and Booking.com
+For the most accurate rates, it’s best to check individual websites or booking sites.

 Hot spring tips

 - Public pools at hot spring hotels are gender based, so it’s not uncommon to see locals enjoying a soak au naturel.

 - Be sure to rinse your body properly before and after using any of the pools.

 - If you suffer from heart disease, high blood pressure or have any open wounds, it’s best to skip the hot springs entirely.

 - At all times, avoid the water covering your chest, especially your heart.